 The topics used in the MDCTI questions are military and defense related; however, the questions themselves target thinking, rather than content knowledge.
 The mindset items use the familiar agree-disagree format.
 The skills questions are initiated with scenarios of varying complexity across a range of topics.
 Sufficient information is presented to enable the test-taker to reason to the best answer from among the choices provided.
 Thus individuals with or without specific experience or training in those particular topic areas are neither advantaged nor disadvantaged.

-The MDCTI is administered in 90 minutes either through our encrypted on-line testing system or in traditional paper-&-pencil format.
-Contact Insight Assessment for details.
+The MDCTI is administered in 90 minutes either through our encrypted on-line testing system.
 Individual scores and group scores are reported.

 The Military and Defense Critical Thinking Inventory (MDCTI) is a two-part scientifically developed measure of cognitive ability that evaluates the core reasoning skills and personal attributes associated with successful leadership decision making.